aws/aws-cdk/ROADMAP.md

 ### L2 Abstractions
 * 🔍 [CloudFront Origin Access Control L2](https://github.com/aws/aws-cdk-rfcs/issues/491)
 * 🛠️ [Enabling IPv6 on Resources and VPCs](https://github.com/aws/aws-cdk/pull/28366)
+* 🔍 [Rewrite EKS L2](https://github.com/aws/aws-cdk-rfcs/issues/605) - drop the custom resource implementation in favor of the native L1.

 We are currently investigating other L2s to build out next.
 Feel free to create an RFC to request.